3 Things That Can Happen If Your Air Conditioner Isn't Level

-Air conditioners are often placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are typically placed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause malfunctions and even premature replacement.
+Let’s discuss some of the issues that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is a critical part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.